SovnSkyrim/QWEST/README.md

 Cap your framerate, either with BethINI, SSE Display Tweaks or Enb.

+## My Legacy of the Dragonborn (LOTD) Quests are not starting up even though I have the number of Relics the Wiki says I need!!
+Due to having 4000 displays possible, we use [Quest and Reward Delay for LOTD](https://www.nexusmods.com/skyrimspecialedition/mods/44923).
+Use their new chart to know which number of relic you need to start the quests.

 ## The game is too dark!
 Brightness isn't right!
 I wanna modify the enb shadow strenght/brightness/lights settings!

 The game is darker BY DESIGN, it is NORMAL that it's not as bright as the vanilla game!